-Shohei Ohtani game-worn jersey from Japan up for auction
+Shohei Ohtani game-worn jersey from Japan sells for $65k

 Ohtani is believed to have worn the jersey for the Nippon-Ham Fighters in 2017

-Cover Image for Shohei Ohtani game-worn jersey from Japan up for auction
+Cover Image for Shohei Ohtani game-worn jersey from Japan sells for $65k

 The jersey is believed to be just the second worn by Shohei Ohtani in Japan to ever sell publicly.
 (Credit: Grey Flannel Auctions)

-A Shohei Ohtani jersey, believed to be game-worn from his time playing for the Nippon-Ham Fighters of Japan's Nippon Professional Baseball league in 2017, will sell next month at Grey Flannel Auctions, representing one of the earliest Ohtani gamers ever offered at auction.
+A Shohei Ohtani jersey, believed to be game-worn from his time playing for the Nippon-Ham Fighters of Japan's Nippon Professional Baseball league in 2017, sold for $65,000 Sunday night at Grey Flannel Auctions, representing one of the earliest Ohtani gamers ever offered at auction.

 Ohtani debuted for the Nippon-Ham Fighters in 2013 at the age of 18, opting to turn pro directly out of high school.
 Having already drawn the attention of scouts around the world, thanks to his 99-mph fastball and an equally dominant presence in the batter’s box, multiple MLB teams were interested in the young phenom.